mhRIT/checkers-team-project/docs/DesignDoc.md

 The central aspect to the WebCheckers application domain is the game itself.
 The Game has two players who interact with each other on opposing sides of the game board.
 Each player owns either twelve red or twelve white checker pieces.
 Checker pieces can be of the type single or king: an upgraded version of the single piece with more advanced abilities.
 A player has the ability to move their pieces in one of three ways.
 They can make a simple move (sliding their piece diagonally to a new vacant space), a jump (whereby they capture an opponent's piece), or a multiple jump (where they capture more than one of their opponent’s pieces).
 The board consists of thirty-two spaces on which each piece resides.
 Each player takes turns moving their pieces across the board until someone loses all of their pieces and a champion emerges.

 ![The WebCheckers Domain Model](domain_model.png)

-> _Provide a high-level overview of the domain for this application.
-You
-> can discuss the more important domain entities and their relationship
-> to each other._

 ## Architecture and Design